-stipulate higher soil C, as noted at Gorham cliffs, significantly increased moisture retention (P<0.0001), which was 45% greater than its nearest unburned cohort, St. Sauveur found in Table 6 (we may want to show percentage differences between the sites in a table or figure).

 Topographical x biogeochemical data

 Nick you had suggested analyzing the matrix components separately in order to tease out more ideas for explaining results (for example where trees on flat ledges are performing significantly differently than their sloped cliff counterparts).
 Compass regimentation, nutrient availability and photosynthetic output were aligned at south-facing Wonderland and to a lesser extent at southeast-facing Cadillac South trail and Gorham cliffs.
 A combination of factors favored Gorham cliffs pitch pine verticality (greatest vertical, µ=6.2 m)—contrasted with south-facing Wonderland trees achieving the widest canopy and southeast oriented South Cadillac trail trees deporting by far the smallest allometrics